jfioasd/jfioasd.github.io/misc/roots.md

 * **Ultra-**: "beyond" or "on the far side of"
 * **Vice-**: "in place of"

-Here is a list of common suffix definitions that can help you with SAT vocabulary:
+Here is a list of common suffix definitions:

 * **-able**: "capable of"
 * **-ate**: "make" or "function"